amgarton47/CS62data-structures/Profiling/project/README.md

   Each implementation has a constructor, an add method, and a references method.

-  This is an example of how *objects* (with instance variables and methods) were implemented in C before the advent of the (newer, object oriented) C++ language.
+  This is an example of how *objects* (with instance variables and methods) were implemented in C before the advent of the (newer, object-oriented) C++ language.